Lienkulet/Liedko/README.md

 ![image](https://user-images.githubusercontent.com/104018505/236289069-58146b02-24ba-4a07-b5ad-344e9a09108d.png)

 Liedko is an online store that specializes in selling electronic devices.
-The website is built using Next.js and React frameworks, with content managed using MongoDB, NextAuth for logins, and payment processing handled through Stripe.
+The website is built using Next.js and React frameworks, with content managed using MongoDB, NextAuth to log login, and payment processing handled through Stripe.

 ## Features
 - Homepage with featured products, search functionality, and dynamic filtering